East Lampeter Township, PA

 Web Stings

 East Lampeter Township is a community in south-central Pennsylvania, near Lancaster in Lancaster County Its population is about 17,00.
-East Lampeter Township is one of the six suburbs that border the city of, all sharing the same ZIP code with Lancaster.
+East Lampeter Township is one of the six suburbs that border the city, all sharing the same ZIP code with Lancaster.
 Prostitution and child sex trafficking are well-documented problems in the township.
 Prostitution has a long history throughout the county, as documented in historical documents dating back to the 1880s and through Temperance efforts to abolish the open trade in brothels in the early 1900s.
 In contemporary times, prostitution has posed persistent and visible problems in the area, and has generated numerous complaints to police.
 For example, For example, in November 2013 seven people were charged in a prostitution investigation at motels along Route 30 in East Lampeter Township.
 Two alleged pimps were among those also arrested in the investigation.
-A 17 year old girl was also arrested, even though by legal definition she was too young to consent to commercial sex and therefore was a sex trafficking victim (she was released to her parents’ custody).
-Officials said prostitution has long been an issue along the Route 30 strip, particularly in inexpensive motel rooms, and that the problem has grown in recent years.
+A 17-year-old girl was also arrested, even though by legal definition she was too young to consent to prostitution and therefore was a sex trafficking victim (she was released to her parents’ custody).
+Officials said prostitution has long been an issue along the Route 30 strip, particularly in inexpensive motel rooms, and that the problem had grown in recent years.

 Key Partners